Dreaming of an earthquake: when the ground beneath your feet stops being solid

 Astrological note: The role of rescuer in an earthquake dream is connected with a strong Chiron configuration in the natal chart or transit — especially when Chiron passes through the 6th or 12th house.
 Pisces and Virgos often see this dream: they have a deep connection with the themes of help and healing.
 If transiting Neptune is squaring the natal Moon, the boundary between “I am helping” and “I do not allow myself to be in need” may be particularly blurred — and this requires attention.

-Your unconscious knows how to speak to you — it only needs your permission.
+After a real earthquake, the earth becomes different, but does not disappear.
+It remains.
+It holds.
 Allow the image of the earth from your dream to show you not only the cracks, but what has remained whole.
-Sometimes it is precisely in moments of destruction that we discover the most enduring things within ourselves.
+Sometimes it is precisely in moments of destruction that we discover the most enduring things within ourselves: what does not depend on walls and ceilings, what was in us before them and continues to be after.